Key Trump task force must work remotely after positive COVID-19 test

 Download the NBC News app for full coverage of the coronavirus outbreak

-The supply chain group is "not the first task force" to get a stay-at-home order, this person said, adding that "we've had numerous people test positive ... sometimes they're telling us, sometimes they're not."
+The supply chain group is "not the first task force" to get a stay-at-home order, this person said, adding: "We've had numerous people test positive. ...
+Sometimes they're telling us, sometimes they're not."